utdata/icj-class/final/final.md

 {% set members = members[0] %}
 ```

-Given the above, now the `{{ members.name }}` placeholder carried over from `detail.njk` will display the text "Freddie Mercury" on his page.
+Given the above, now the `{{ members.name }}` value carried over from `detail.njk` will display the text "Freddie Mercury" on his page.

 Brian May appears second in the data, but since we count from zero he is position `1`.
-Create a page `brian-may.html`, extend the `detail.njk` layout, set members to `members[1]` and you'll get "Brian May" for the `{{ members.name }}` placeholder.
+Create a page `brian-may.html`, extend the `detail.njk` layout, set members to `members[1]` and you'll get "Brian May" for the `{{ members.name }}` value.

 ## Deadlines

 Canvas is the final word on deadlines, but in general they are in this order:

-- A sketch of your index and detail layouts
+- A sketch of your index and detail layouts.
-- Working HTML templates with data
+- A check-in on your HTML templates and data.
+It's best to get all your logic working before you start styling it.
-- CSS check-in
+- A check-in on your CSS.
+You don't have to be finished, but this allows me to offer some feedback.
-- In-class presentation of progress on last day
+- On our last class day, you'll show your progress to everyone.
+You should be published to Github Pages.
-- Final deadline
+- Final deadline for the project when I pull your repo for grading.